History of Zakynthos: Coup d'état of Antonios Martinengos (1801)

-On 8 January 1801, James Callander, a British officer under the service of Nelson, arrived in Zakynthos to spread propaganda against the French regime on the island.
+In 1801, James Callander, a British officer under the service of Nelson, arrived in Zakynthos to spread propaganda against the French regime on the island.
 He had met with Antonios Martinengos and his party and they came to the conclusion they needed each other to realise their objectives on the island.
 Broader geopolitical events had evolved and the Russian military contingent was withdrawn from Zakynthos and some of the other Ionian Islands.
-On the night of 7 February 1801, under fire from Foskardis's peasant forces, armed men from Martinengos's party led by Tzortzi Strouza-Solomos, along with the support of the British officer James Callander, overpowered the garrison in the castle, lowered the Russian and Ottoman Turkish flags and raised the British flag.
+On the night of 7 February, under fire from Foskardis's peasant forces, armed men from Martinengos's party led by Tzortzi Strouza-Solomos, along with the support of the British officer James Callander, overpowered the garrison in the castle, lowered the Russian and Ottoman Turkish flags and raised the British flag.
 Furthermore, the following day Martinengo's forces declared independence from the central government of the Septinsular Republic.
 In effect, initiating a coup d'état.
 They faced little resistance from the peasants under the guidance of Foskardis and Septinsular troops based in Corfu failed to arrive.

-A representative of the Septinsular Republic who also happened to be Zakynthian, Nikolaos-Draganigos Sigouros-De Syllas arrived on the island on 11 February 1801 and met with the British consul, Sargint, Callander, Martinengos and the Nobili.
+A representative of the Septinsular Republic who also happened to be Zakynthian, Nikolaos-Draganigos Sigouros-De Syllas arrived on the island on 11 February, and met with the British consul, Sargint, Callander, Martinengos and the Nobili.
 Sigouros-De Syllas then proceeded to visit his palazzo in Zakynthos town despite warnings from people in the local council that they could not guarantee his safety from the Cittadini and Popolari.
 A short time later, an armed group peasants and Popolari under the orders of Martinengos surrounded the palazzo of De Syllas and demanded he leave the island.
 The next day almost the whole town was up in arms against Sigouros-De Syllas.
 Some members of the Cittadini and Popolari had now set up a cannon threatening the palazzo of Sigouros-De Syllas.
 Also, a ship from the Septinsular Republic tried to dock in Zakynthos but was also threatened by an armed men representing Antonios Martinengos.
 Finally, Sigouros-De Syllas and his family was led away to an Ottoman Turkish frigate anchored off Zakynthos by a British escort.
 Furthermore, the forces under the leadership of the Nobili, Foskardis noticing that the British were providing some legitimacy to the part of Martinengos, also deemed it prudent to withdraw.
 The island of Zakynthos was now effectively independent of the Septinsular Republic.